heronwood/heronwood.github.io/contact.md

 ## Email Address

-You can email the board of directors at <board@heronwood.org>.
-We will do our best to respond to your inquiry within a day or two.
+You can email the [Board of Directors]({% link governance %}#board-of-directors) at <board@heronwood.org>.
+They will do their best to respond to your inquiry within a day or two.

 ## Mailing Address